 16. Say hello to the Statue of Liberty

-If you had to choose just one icon to represent the City That Never Sleeps, it would be the Statue of Liberty.
-The famous 'Lady Liberty' is located on Liberty Island, a ferry ride away from the piers south of Manhattan, and visiting her is one of the must-do activities on a trip to New York.
+If you had to choose only one icon to represent the City that never sleeps, it would be the Statue of Liberty.
+The famous 'Lady Liberty' is located on Liberty Island, a ferry ride from the piers south of Manhattan, and visiting her is one of the essential activities on a trip to New York.

 Once you arrive at the Statue of Liberty, you have the option to go inside and visit the Statue's pedestal or even climb the Crown.
 In addition, you can tour the museum and enjoy the view from the Statue of Liberty's observation deck with beautiful panoramic views of Manhattan.
 If you also choose a guided tour, you should know that there are some that complete the experience with a visit to Ellis Island and the Immigration Museum.